Attorneys for Habeas Corpus Appeal of a State Conviction

 What if the federal court grants a petition for habeas corpus?

-By granting a habeas corpus petition, the federal court is essentially ruling that the state prisoner is being held in violation of federal law.
+By granting a habeas corpus petition, the federal court essentially rules that the state prisoner is held in violation of federal law.
 If this happens, the federal court may order that the prisoner be released.
 For example, the federal judge may order the release of a state prisoner if the sentence imposed amounted to cruel and unusual punishment in violation of the 8th Amendment to the United States Constitution.
 Another alternative might be that the federal court reverses the conviction and orders a new trial.
 If this happens, the federal court may permit the state to keep the defendant in prison pending the new trial, so long as the new trial commences promptly.
-The federal judge can also order that the state prisoner be released pending the new trial.
+The federal judge can also order the state prisoner’s release pending a new trial.

 What is a “writ” of habeas corpus?

-A writ of habeas corpus is filed by a state prisoner who is claiming that his or her incarceration is illegal under federal law.
+A state prison files a writ of habeas corpus claiming that their incarceration is illegal under federal law.
 Technically, a writ of habeas corpus means an order to bring a body before the court.
-Although that sounds a bit morbid, it just means the federal court judge is ordering that the state prisoner and his case be heard in federal court.
+Although that sounds a bit morbid, it just means the federal court judge grants review of the state prisoner’s case in federal court.

-What kind of lawyer handles federal habeas corpus appeals?
+What kind of attorney handles federal habeas corpus appeals?

 Many federal criminal defense lawyers handle these appeals; however, few have the skill, experience, and tenaciousness to handle them successfully.
-To be successful consistently, a criminal appellate lawyer must have a robust grasp of both federal and state criminal law.
-The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has successfully handled many appellate matters, and we have the capability and proficiency to handle a federal habeas corpus appeal successfully.
-If you have a loved one who has exhausted all state appellate remedies and may be eligible for a federal habeas corpus petition, please call us at (248) 263-6800 for a free consultation and case evaluation.
-If you would like an experienced federal appellate attorney to contact you, please complete a Request for Assistance Form.
-If there is a way to help, we will find it, and we are not afraid to win.
+To be successful consistently, a criminal appellate lawyer must have a robust grasp of federal and state criminal law.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has handled many appellate matters, and we have the capability and proficiency to handle a federal habeas corpus appeal successfully.
+If you have a loved one who has exhausted all state appellate remedies and may be eligible for a federal habeas corpus petition, please call us for a free consultation and case evaluation.
+If there is a way to help, the Defense Team with LEWIS & DICKSTEIN, P.L.L.C. will find it.
+We are not afraid to win.

-What if it is too late for a federal habeas petition?
+What if it is too late for an attorney to file a federal habeas corpus petition?

 If the one-year limitation has passed and no exceptions or extensions apply, it will be too late to file a federal habeas petition; however, all may not be lost.
-There still is a remedy available under Michigan law that can permit some relief.
-It may be possible to get back into a state court with what is commonly referred to as a 6500 motion.
+A remedy still exists under Michigan law that can permit some relief.
+Getting back into a state court with a 6500 motion (or a successive 6.500 motion) might still be possible.
 As with habeas petitions, the rules and procedures are complex with this type of post-judgment motion, and a seasoned, veteran lawyer is a key ingredient for success.